-The identification of virulence phenotypes has been a very important part of the program to breed resistance host cultivar as well as in study in regional disease spread and the evolution of virulence in the pathogen (21).
-The evolutionary change that occurs in pathogen population such as P g. f. sp. tiritici will necessitate changes in differential host, to maintain relevancy of race determination.
-Experience has indicated that a review of the system used is required at least every 10 yr.
-The system is designed is that a race designation can be assigned to virulence combinations directly, eliminating the need to contact a central source before publishing data.
-The differential host genes were selected on the following basis: a) stability and ease of classification under the range of environmental conditions, generally available for testing at most laboratories. b)

-both low and high infection type can be detected in most areas of the world. c) the phenotypic difference detected is important in breeding for resistance or in studies of evolution and epidemiology.
+The identification of virulent phenotypes has been a very important part of the program to breed resistant host cultivars.
+The study of both alterations in virulence and regional spread of pathogen are prerequisits of combatting yield losses (21).
+The evolutionary changes that occur in population of pathogen such as P g. f. sp. tiritici necessitate changes in differential host to maintain relevancy of race determination as well.
+Experience has indicated that a review of the test sortiment used is required at least every 10 years.
+The system for race determination is designed to assign the virulence combinations directly, i.e., eliminate the need to contact with a central source before publishing data.
+The differential host genes were selected on the following basis: a) stability and ease of classification under the range of environmental conditions, generally available for testing at most laboratories. b) both low and high infection type can be detected in most areas of the world. c) the phenotypic difference detected is important in breeding for resistance or in studies of evolution and epidemiology.
 Additionally, they attempted to maintain a connection with the Stakman series (5,17).
 The identification of the genes for rust resistance in the resistance selection was based largely on infection data.
 Most of the stem rust resistance selection had more than one gene.
 Before the individual genes possessed by each selection could be identified from infection type data, they had to be separated into lines each with a single gene.
-The use of these lines for genes identification should be reasonable reliable (22).
+The use of these lines for genes identification should be reliable (22).
 The virulence combination was designated by a four letter code (16).